ikkez/F3-Sugar/Cortex/readme.md

 $user->save();
 ```

 Okay, not very impressive, Ay?
-But now let's find this guy again:
+But let's find this guy again now:

 ``` php
 $user->load(array('mail = ?','jacky@email.com'));
 echo $user->name; // shouts out: Jack Ripper
 ```

 As you can see, the syntax for the filter array stays pure SQL logic, but works in all DB engines.
-This also works for pretty complex where criterias:
+This also works for pretty complex where criteria:

 ```php
 $user->load(array('name like ?
 AND (deleted = 0 OR rights > ?)','Jack%',3));